 Even though the IEEE 802.11ad amendment supports both OFDM and Single Carrier modulations, a majority, if not all, of the existing IEEE 802.11ad devices in the market support only Single Carrier modulation.
 Therefore, the analysis needs to be updated to reflect this important fact, especially as OFDM modulation has better receive performance with respect to frequency selective interference than Single Carrier modulation.

-In device coexistence
+In-device coexistence

 The potential for impact to 60 GHz IEEE 802 technologies seems significant given that the target application is handheld devices like smart phones, which are rolling out with proximity communications based on IEEE Std.
-802.15.3 technology now and which may have IEEE 802.11 mmWave technologies in the near future.
-The Google waiver request and referenced report considers only "60 GHz WiFi" and does not mention proximity communications such as IEEE Std.
-802.15.3e which is being deployed widely and did not address scenarios where the 60 GHz Wi-Fi transceiver (victim) is physically located in the same device as the Soli system.
+802.15.3e technology now and which may have IEEE 802.11 millimeter-wave technologies in the near future.
+The Google waiver request and referenced report considers only "60 GHz Wi-Fi" and does not mention proximity communications such as IEEE Std.
+802.15.3e, which is being deployed widely, and did not address scenarios where the 60 GHz Wi-Fi transceiver (victim) is physically located in the same device as the Soli system.
 Google’s conclusion that there is no significant interference appears to depend on physical separation of the miniature Soli transmitter and the Wi-Fi receiver.
 The most probable application of IEEE 802 60 GHz technologies emerging today is where one end of the link is in the phone, tablet, etc., making proximity with the Soli transmitter a concern.

 Summary